scikit-fmm/scikit-fmm/doc/index.rst

    :maxdepth: 2

    examples
+   testing

 Limitations:
 ============
-:py:mod:`scikit-fmm` only works for regular Cartesian grids, but grid cells may have a different (uniform) length in each dimension.
+:py:obj:`scikit-fmm` only works for regular Cartesian grids, but grid cells may have a different (uniform) length in each dimension.

 Function Reference
 ==================

-.. autofunction:: skfmm.distance
+.. autofunction:: distance

-.. autofunction:: skfmm.travel_time
+.. autofunction:: travel_time

-.. autofunction:: skfmm.extension_velocities
+.. autofunction:: extension_velocities

+.. autoclass:: heap
+   :members:

 Testing
 =======